Paul Boffa

 Sir Paul Boffa, OBE (30 June 1890 – 6 July 1962), was a Maltese politician and medical doctor who served as prime minister in the Colony of Malta after self-rule was reinstated by the British colonial authorities, following the end of the Second World War.
 He was created a Knight Bachelor by Queen Elizabeth II in 1956.

 Life

 Born in Vittoriosa on 30 June 1890, Paul Boffa was educated at the Lyceum and at the University of Malta from where he graduated as a medical doctor in 1912.
-During World War I, he served with the Royal Medical Corps in Malta, Salonika and on hospital ships.
+During World War I, he served with the Royal Army Medical Corps in Malta, Salonika and on hospital ships.
 After the war he set up in private practice in Paola.